tijsboussier/blog/about.md

 - Interests: books (mostly fiction), film and TV, languages and linguistics, music, technology

 ## About this website
 I used to blog.
 Blogger, Wordpress, LiveJournal, Tumblr ...: you name it, I was on it.
 Then I stopped.
 It's been half a decade since I last published anything more substantial than an Instagram story.
-I've been missing it for about as long.

-I was still writing, however, and sometimes I messed around with code, too, but only behind closed doors.
-Now I want to start publishing stuff online again.
-Here is where I'll do that.
+For about as long I've been missing it though and so, after a lot of soul-searching and a couple of previous, botched attempts, I'm now ready to put my stuff out there again.

 I'm doing it a little bit different this time around, on my own domain and with a set-up that puts everything firmly under my control.
-It is a way to challenge myself to really carve out a space on the world wide web that is fully my own.
-In the same breath I also really don't want to be at the mercy of whichever corporation owns the platform I publish on anymore; I got burnt by that a few too many times.
-The pages and posts on this website are Markdown files in a folder I can always access; moving the blog to a different service if I ever need to will be easier than Wordpress, LiveJournal and Tumblr ever made it.
+I really don't want to be at the mercy of whichever corporation owns the platform I publish on anymore.

+That's why the pages and posts on this website are Markdown notes in a folder I can always access, and why the way the place looks and works is similarly stored in files I can freely edit.
+It means moving this site to a different service if I ever need to will be easier than Wordpress, LiveJournal and Tumblr ever made it.
 That gives me ease of mind.

-It also allows me to be more adventurous.
+By the same token this set-up challenges myself to really carve out a space on the world wide web that is fully my own.
+That's by design; I enjoy messing around with coding and there will be space for that here, too.
+Maybe I'll even get proficient at it.

+In short, I want to be adventurous, both in what and how I write and how I present it.
 This website is my personal playground.
-It's a constant work in progress.

 That's enough waxing poetic about what right now, really, is just a blog, and a pretty messy one at that.
 It does not have a set topic or domain to cover, though naturally I'll tend to write about things I'm interested in.